udezekene/heap/README.md

 ####[Version]
 0.0.1

+###[Compatibility]
+- Hasn't been extensively tested in Firefox & IE

 ###[New]
 - Well, EVERYTHING

 ###[Changed/Fixed]
-- I'm not tired of writing: EVERYTHING
+- Well, nothing yet.

 ###[Removed]
-- Everything
+- Nothing Yet

 ###[Unreleased]
 - You can make suggestions as how to make this better, or better yet, fork it! 😆